ledg555/05-technical-test-movie-search/README.md

 ### APIs

 - https://omdbapi.com/
-- API key: 4287ad07
+- API key needed

 ### Requirements

-✅ It should have an input and a button to search for a movie.
+✅ It should have an input and a button to search for a movie.<br/>
-✅ Display the matching movies showing their title, year and poster.
+✅ Display the matching movies showing their title, year and poster.<br/>
-✅ Make the matching movies grid responsive.
+✅ Make the matching movies grid responsive.<br/>

 First iteration:

-✅ Avoid the same search to trigger again when clicking the button, if the input has not changed.
+✅ Avoid the same search to trigger again when clicking the button, if the input has not changed.<br/>
-✅ Automatically trigger the search when typing.
+✅ Automatically trigger the search when typing.<br/>
-✅ Avoid the search to show previous results when finished typing (debounce).
+✅ Avoid the search to show previous results when finished typing (debounce).<br/>

 ## Implementation